-With more than 400,000 monthly visitors, this social network is a great place to plug in.
+With more than 400,000 monthly visitors, this social media network is a great place to plug in.
 One of the big draws at CannaSOS is its database that provides comprehensive information on literally thousands of cannabis strains and extracts, complete with the data you’re looking for about THC content and more.
 This data can also be leveraged for social media marketing on their internal display network.

 You can also connect with professionals in the cannabis industry to get questions answered on niche topics about growing and selling.
 In addition to this data, CannaSOS is a also a great way to find reviews for cannabis products.

-This purely social online community monitors itself by admitting new members by invitation only.
+Kushcommon is one of the few invite-only social media platforms.
 It has an international outreach that focuses on connecting its users through videos, music, and blog posts and other forms of online cannabis industry media.
 Members also share their personal reviews of strains, vendors, sources, and products. start by submitting your email address here.

 This blockchain-powered social media platform began as a group on Facebook, where it kept getting banned without any explanation.
-Smoke Network offers something no other cannabis-related social network does: rewards in the form of cryptocurrency.
+Smoke Network offers something no other cannabis-related social media platforms offer: rewards in the form of cryptocurrency.
 When posts are upvoted or liked, they earn a tiny amount of cryptocurrency.
-As a blockchain site, this decentralized social media site also promises the utmost in anonymity for its users.
+As a blockchain site, this decentralized social media platform also promises the utmost in anonymity for its users.